hakavlad/tird/README.md

 ## Goals

-- Ability to provide protection for individual files, including:
+- Providing protection for individual files, including:
   - symmetric encryption;
   - minimizing metadata leakage;
-  - the possibility of plausible deniability;
+  - plausible deniability;
   - data hiding (prevention of detection).
-- Simplicity: refusal to implement functions that are not directly related to security goals.
+- Keep it simple: refusal to implement functions that are not directly related to primary security goals.
 - Providing a stable encryption format with no cryptographic agility for long-term data storage.

 ## Cryptographic primitives

+- BLAKE2b:
-- Salted and personalized BLAKE2b as part of a key derivation scheme and keyed BLAKE2b for data authentication.
+  - salted and personalized BLAKE2b as part of a key derivation scheme;
+  - keyed BLAKE2b for data authentication.
-- Argon2 for key stretching and key derivation.
+- Argon2 memory-hard function for key stretching and key derivation.
-- ChaCha20 for data encryption.
+- ChaCha20-IETF cipher for data encryption.

 ## Cryptoblob structure
 ```